refusado/progress.css/README.md

       <div data-pss="rad" style="--pss-value: 30"></div>
     ```
     #### Variables
     These are the CSS variables that define the progress bar settings, they all have a default value but can be changed by reassigning the variable value.
-This can be done either in the document styles CSS file or in inline CSS.
+This can be done either in the document styles CSS file or with inline CSS.

     | Variable                   | Description |
     |----------------------------|-------------|